swaptacular/swpt_accounts/protocol.rst

 .. [#forbid-transfers] Server implementations must not accept incoming transfers for "scheduled for deletion" accounts.
 That is:
-  `PrepareTransfer`_ messages that has a "scheduled for deletion" creditor's account [#debtor-creditor-id]_ as a recipient MUST be rejected.
+  `PrepareTransfer`_ messages that has a "scheduled for deletion" creditor's account as a recipient MUST be rejected.

 .. [#creation-date] Note that an account can be removed from the server's database, and then a new account with the same